Lindstromer/docs/source/includes/properties/post.md

 With this property you can add reference to another post.
 It can't handle multiple references like [property relationship](relationship.html)

-> Since version 1.2.0 the post property by default include a blank row in the dropdown, this can be disabled by `include_blank`

 ## Settings

 ##### blank_text